 Design and display

 The Magic 2’s big design feature, however, is a pop-up camera, which closely resembles the Oppo Find X and the Xiaomi Mi Mix 3.
 It’s not clear which company got to this design first, although Oppo is first to get its version on sale.
 Unlike the Find X, the Honor Magic 2 will only show the front-facing camera when it pops up from the frame.
-Using five different tracks, the butterfly mechanism manually “clicks” into place to show the camera lens, and makes the lack of a notch possible.
-The AMOLED screen measures 6.39-inches and has a 2340 x 1080-pixel resolution.
+Using five different tracks, the butterfly mechanism manually “clicks” into place to show the camera lens, and avoids the use of a notch on the 6.4-inch, 2340 x 1080-pixel AMOLED screen.

 Cameras and security